octantbio/octopus/README.md

 ## 1. Demultiplexing

 Due to the nature of the iGenomX protocol, there are effectively two demultiplexing steps.
-The first is automatically performed by the sequencer and reads standard Illumina indices to split your experiments up (e.g. one index per plate of samples).
-The second, handled here, uses [Fulcrum Genomic's fgbio](https://github.com/fulcrumgenomics/fgbio) to demultiplex each plate into individual wells. `fgbio` will parse [src/igenomx-meta.txt](src/igenomx-meta.txt) for iGenomX's pre-specified primer indices.
+The first, automatically performed by the sequencer, reads standard Illumina indices to split your experiments up into plates.
+The second, handled here, uses [Fulcrum Genomic's fgbio](https://github.com/fulcrumgenomics/fgbio) to demultiplex each plate into individual wells.
+Note that `fgbio` will parse [src/igenomx-meta.txt](src/igenomx-meta.txt) for iGenomX's pre-specified primer indices.
 If you are using custom primers, please modify `src/igenomx-meta.txt` and/or the `--metadata` flag in the `Makefile`.

 ## 2. Read Pre-processing